JohnsonLevi/Washington-EV-Spatial-Prediction/README.md

 # Washington-EV-Spatial-Prediction

-Hello All

-This is the final Project that I completed for Spatial Statistics at Colorado School of Mines
+Hello All, This is the final Project that I completed for Spatial Statistics at Colorado School of Mines.
+This project was done in collaboration with Drew Cornmesser and Collin Short.

 # Project